 The 50% Local Green and 100% Local Green options are good choices for those who want to combat climate change and reduce their fossil fuel emissions.
 They create more demand for electricity from renewable sources, which in turn incentivizes the development of new projects.

-Helping to Build Clean Energy
+Helping to Build Renewable Energy Resources

 How big is our impact?